Harrison, New York: 17th century

+18th century

 The first permanent residents of Harrison's Purchase, as it was called, arrived in about 1725, and many early settlers were Quakers, who set up a Friend's Meeting House at a settlement located in the part of Harrison now called Purchase.
 Harrison's Purchase was administered jointly by the settlers of Rye until it was incorporated as a town on March 7, 1788, by an act of the New York State legislature.

 Merritt's Hill in West Harrison was the site of the Battle of White Plains during the Revolutionary War.
-Regiment 182 of the Continental Army, of the 367 regiments there, was the Harrison Regiment, composed solely of people from Harrison.
+Among the 367 regiments in the battle, Regiment 182 of the Continental Army was composed solely of people from Harrison.

+19th century

 During the 1830s, David Haviland settled in Harrison where he produced Haviland China which he sold in his store in New York City before returning to his native France.
 Today there exists a Haviland Street in the downtown business district, as well as a Haviland Road in the Sterling Ridge neighborhood of Harrison, whose only street sign is of a historic wrought iron design in scrolled shapes, quite older than many others throughout the town.

-In 1867 Benjamin Holladay purchased a tract of land, which is now the campus of Manhattanville College.
+In 1867, Benjamin Holladay purchased a tract of land, which is now the campus of Manhattanville College.
 He constructed an elaborate granite mansion, now known as the college's Reid Castle, and an elaborate Norman-style Roman Catholic chapel for his wife.
 The castle hosted the King and Queen of Siam in the early 1930s.
 The castle was at one time known as Ophir House, in reference to different owners.